 - You are breastfeeding only, and your baby does not take any formula.

-- You have not yet had a menstrual period.
+- You have not yet had a menstrual period after having your baby.

-Breastfeeding delays the return of normal menstrual periods (called lactation amenorrhea).
-But your ovaries will make an egg before you have your period.
-You can get pregnant before your periods begin again.
+Breastfeeding delays the return of normal menstrual periods.
+Your ovaries will make an egg before you have your period so you can get pregnant before your periods begin again.

 Nursing mothers - self-care